stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 be possible, depending on the first principles chosen; this is a subject of future work.

+### Least Exposure

 Additionally, this document follows the principle of least exposure: in each use case, we attempt to define the minimum amount of information exposed by endpoints and middleboxes required by the proposed mechanism to solve the identified problem.
-In addition to being good engineering practice, this approach reduces the risk to privacy through inadvertent irrelevant metadata exposure, and reduces the amount of information available for application fingerprinting.
+In addition to being good engineering practice, this approach reduces the risk to privacy through inadvertent irrelevant metadata exposure, reduces the amount of information available for application fingerprinting, and reduces the risk that exposed information could otherwise be used for unintended purposes.

 # Firewall Traversal for UDP-Encapsulated Traffic